How Often Should You Repaint Your Home’s Exterior in Clinton Township, MI?

 • Cement fiberboard siding: 10-15 years.

-Averagely, repainting needs to be done after every 5 years.
+Averagely, repainting needs to be done every 5 years.
 However, this can change depending on a number of factors such as weather, climate, location and the quality of the previous paint job.

 Factors Affecting the Durability of a Paint Job